-Pulau Kabaena Island is located off the coast of Sulawesi, in Flores Sea, Indonesia.
-The island covers a total area of approx 873 km2 (337 ml2) and has a population of around 26,540 people (2010 census).
+Pulau Kabaena Island is located in Flores Sea, off the coast of Sulawesi (Indonesia).
+The island covers a total area of approx 873 km2 (337 mi2) and has population around 30,000.

-- Kabaena is easily accessed from Jakarta by airplane via Jakarta-Makassar-Kendari routes for over 4 hours.
-The trip can be continued by land transportation from Kendari to Kasipute for 3 hours and then by a speedboat to Sikeli, West Kabaena for 2 and a half hour or to Talaga, Southeast Kabaena for 3 hours.
-Kabaena has a restaurant and lodging facility.
+Pulau Kabaena is easily accessed from Jakarta by airplane via Jakarta-Makassar-Kendari routes (flight time over 4 hours).
+The trip can be continued by land transportation from Kendari to Kasipute (3 hours) and then by speedboat to Sikeli, West Kabaena (2,5 hours) or to Talaga, Southeast Kabaena (3 hours).
+Kabaena Island has a restaurant and lodging facilities.

 Pulau Kabaena Island cruise terminal

 Cruise ships to Pulau Kabaena Island dock (anchor) at Sikeli on the western shore.